Laryngeal Vibration as a Treatment for the Voice Disorder Spasmodic Dysphonia

 vibro-tactile stimulators

-Small vibration motors are attached with tape to a participant’s neck above the voice box.
-These vibrators are set to frequencies that are know to stimulate mechanoreceptors in the skin and larynx.
+Small vibration motors were attached with tape to a participant’s neck above the voice box.
+These vibrators are set to frequencies that are known to stimulate mechanoreceptors in the skin and larynx.

 Contact us